The Medical Education Department's web page was prepared to serve

 For Faculty/Resident SAFer Fatigue Post Test, click here: AASM Test.
 Completed post test should be returned directly to the appropriate Residency Program Coordinator to insure credit as mandated.

-4. White Memorial Medical Center’s Lyman A. Brewer III MD Simulation Center is a state-of-the-art training center for our medical students, residents, practicing physicians, nurses and EMS personnel who are all able to experience a wide range of clinical training scenarios to enhance service to our community.
+4. Adventist Health White Memorial’s Lyman A. Brewer III MD Simulation Center is a state-of-the-art training center for our medical students, residents, practicing physicians, nurses and EMS personnel who are all able to experience a wide range of clinical training scenarios to enhance service to our community.

 hospital's medical programs, educational needs, and research